dominichofer/python-reversi/README.md

 # python-reversi

+## Description
 This is a Python library for Reversi.
-It requires at least Python 3.10, and the libraries listed in requirements.txt.
+It requires at least Python 3.10, and the libraries listed in environment.yml or pyproject.toml.

+## Installation
+Run `pip install .` to install the package and all its dependencies.
+If this fails, create a conda environment from `environment.yml`.

+## Usage

 It implements a class to represent a reversi position
 ```python